phoebe-project/phoebe2/docs/index.rst

 Dependencies
 --------------------------------

+Note for **mac users**: it is suggested to use homebrew to install a parallel version of python (see instructions here: https://joernhees.de/blog/2014/02/25/scientific-python-on-mac-os-x-10-9-with-homebrew/).
+PHOEBE has currently been tested to compile correctly using homebrew on El Capitan.

 PHOEBE requires python 2.7+ (not yet fully tested on python 3.x) with the following packages:

 * numpy (may need 1.10+)